 Step 1: Prep

-First, wash and dry the strawberries very well.
-Once the berries are dry, insert a toothpick into the end with the stem.
-You can also use a a long skewer if you’re making Tanghulu.
+Add Toothpick: Once the berries are dry, insert a toothpick into the end with the stem.
+You can also use a a long skewer if you’re making Tanghulu or a strawberry bouquet.
+Then, gently push up the stems of the berries towards the toothpick or skewer, so they don’t get in the candy coating.

 Step 2: Make Sugar Syrup

-In a medium saucepan add the water, sugar, and corn syrup.
+Heat Water, Sugar, Corn Syrup: In a medium saucepan add the water, sugar, and corn syrup.
 Stir mixture to combine and then turn on the heat to medium high and bring a boil.

-Once the mixture boils, turn the heat to medium and simmer until the sugar syrup reaches 300-310℉ on a candy thermometer.
+Simmer: Once the mixture boils, turn the heat to medium and simmer until the sugar syrup reaches 300-310℉ on a candy thermometer.
 At first it will bubble up, but as the mixture continues to cook the bubbles will subside and the sugar syrup will start to caramelize and turn a golden yellow.
 Do not stir the mixture while it cooks.

-If you don’t have a candy thermometer, see the section below on how to tell when the sugar syrup is done without one.
+Tun Off Heat: Once the sugar hits the 300-310℉ turn off the heat.
+If you don’t have a candy thermometer, see the FAQ section below on how to tell when the sugar syrup is done without one.

 Step 3: Dipping the Strawberries

-Once the sugar syrup is done immediately dip the strawberries one at a time into the syrup, holding onto the toothpick or skewer as a handle.
+Dip Berries: Once the sugar syrup is done, immediately dip the prepared strawberries one at a time into the syrup, holding onto the toothpick or skewer as a handle.
+Gently shake to remove or incorporate any excess syrup.

-Let the candy coating on the strawberries to fully cool and harden.
-It will only take a few minutes.
-If the syrup gets too thick while dipping the strawberries, turn the heat back on medium/medium low to get it back to a liquid.
+Pro Tip: If the syrup gets too thick while dipping the strawberries, turn the heat back on medium/medium low to get it back to a liquid.

 Step 4: Enjoy Immediately!